 The GCC Police Department works closely with both the Glendale and Phoenix Police Departments.
-The GCC Police Department does not have written Mutual Aid Agreements or Memorandums of Understanding with those agencies.
+The GCC Police Department does not have written Mutual Aid Agreements or Memorandums of Understanding with those agencies, specifically pertaining to the investigation of criminal incidents.